Saturday, November 30, 2024

 Dalseong Dam Certification Center

-You can see Orion's belt and sword along with Sirius, Betelgeuse, and Jupiter.
+You can see Orion's belt and sword along with Sirius (L), Betelgeuse (top ctr.), and Jupiter (R, above the tree).

 lightening sky